bridgeislife/bridgeislife.github.io/README.md

 them deployed, or run a local webserver.

 ### Local Python Server
-To run a local webserver in python, first go to the directory of the site, then run:
+To run a local webserver in python, first go to the directory of the site, then run: (python3)

-    python3 -m http.server
+    python -m http.server